 - Filters – allow you to filter content directly through your plugin functions.
 For example, to alter the content of a post.

 Read up about Writing a Plugin and the Plugin API from the codex, and also check out the action and filter references to see what hooks are available.
-I also recently learned about Filters of the Day which lists a couple filters every day and posts example code on how to use them – awesome resource!

 The beauty of the Action and Filter pattern is that you can also roll your own.
 This then allows you (and others) to extend your own plugins or override default functionality.
 We will be doing this in the plugin we write in this series.